tranhuycong/space-saver/README.md

 We welcome contributions to improve SpaceSaver.
 If you have any suggestions or find any issues, please open an issue or submit a pull request on our [GitHub repository](https://github.com/tranhuycong/space-saver).

 ## License
-This project is licensed under the MIT License.
-See the LICENSE (link to LICENSE file) file for more details.
+This project is licensed under the [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) License.

 ## Contact
 For any questions or support, please contact us at [congtranit@gmail.com](mailto:congtranit@gmail.com).